 The core teachings of the Tongue Controlled Embouchure can be summarised in five concepts:

 - Correct Sound Concept – working with your instrument, not against it.

 - Use Of The Tongue – anchored on the bottom lip.

-- Einsetzen/Ansetzen – double pedal note exercises.
+- Einsetzen/Ansetzen – double pedal note exercises using two embouchure positions.

 - Correct Use Of Air – quality not quantity.

 Advantages of learning this playing system include, but are not limited to:

 - Strong, clean articulation and resonant, projected sound.

 - Vastly improved centring of pitches and intonation.